Middle Francia: Geography

-Middle Francia extended from Frisia in the north to northern Italy, through which the Frankish kingdom had access to the Ligurian Sea, and from the Gulf of Lion in the west through Provence and on to the Adriatic Sea to the east, through (modern-day) Veneto.
+Middle Francia was situated between the realms of East and West Francia and comprised the Frankish territory between the rivers Rhine and Scheldt, the Frisian coast of the North Sea, the former Kingdom of Burgundy (except for a western portion, later known as Bourgogne) and Provence, as well as northern Italy, through which the Frankish kingdom had access to the Ligurian Sea, and from the Gulf of Lion in the west through Provence and on to the Adriatic Sea to the east, through (modern-day) Veneto.
 The territory occupied around 300000 to 350000 km2.